aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotation/annotation-add-delete-and-get-annotation/add-line-annotation/_index.md

             }
         }
 ```
-The following code snippet shows how Delete Line Annotation to a PDF file.
+The following code snippet shows how Delete Line Annotation from a PDF file.

 ```
         public static void DeleteLineAnnotation()